-Note 2: Fill in the amount after adjusted at fair value and deducted by accumulated impairment for the marketable securities neasured at fair value; fill in the acquisition cost or amortized cost deducted by accumulated impairment for the marketable securities not measured at fair value.
+Note 2: Fill in the amount after adjusted at fair value and deducted by accumulated impairment for the marketable securities neasured at fair value.

 Note 3: Holding preferred stock.

 Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital